IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Elaeoselinum foetidum.

-After spending quite a while we headed back up to Sue and Sams where Sam and I had a walk around the garden, during the stroll we hear and saw both Crested Tit (Herrerillo Capuchino /Parus cristatus) and Nuthatch (Trepador Azul / Sitta europaea).
+After spending quite a while we headed back up to Sue and Sam's where Sam and I had a walk around the garden, during the stroll we hear and saw both Crested Tit (Herrerillo Capuchino / Lophophanes cristatus) and Nuthatch (Trepador Azul / Sitta europaea).
 We had a look through the flowering plants and put names to a few of them with Sue's help later, they included Dorycnopsis gerardi, Lavatera trimestris and Elaeoselinum foetidum.

-Sam and I then went back in to the house and we all settled for a pleasent evening.
+Sam and I then went back in to the house and we all settled for a pleasant evening.